Fighting Aids and giving new hope

 Comprehensive treatment and support

-The patients come to the clinic for an examination every one to three months.
+The patients come to the clinic for an examination on a regular basis.
 Our specially trained nurses know their medical histories and their circumstances exactly.
 They carry out most of the work themselves, supported by doctors where needed.
 The life-long therapy is closely monitored to identify treatment failure at an early stage and take appropriate action.

 Our patients live in the most difficult of circumstances: they have no work, suffer from hunger, and have lost family and relatives.
 Adhering strictly to the HIV treatment in such situations is a major challenge.
 We therefore provide supplementary assistance in the form of nutritional support, self-help groups for young people, and a vocational training programme, for example.
 After all, it is only when our patients see prospects for their future that they will be able to take control of their lives again.